JRWynneIII/goestuner/README.md

 The most common configuration options are already prepopulated for you.
 To get up and running quickly, simply just select the driver (for example: `rtlsdr`) in the `Driver` drop down list, and select your device in the `Device` drop down, then hit `Generate`.

 If the `librtltcpSupport` SoapySDR module is available, then the configuration tool will automatically add this as an available option.
-NOTE: This does not apply to SoapyRemote!.
+NOTE: This does not apply to SoapyRemote!

 To configure `goestuner` to use `rtl-tcp`, select the `rtltcp` option in the `Driver` drop down, and modify the `Address` and `Port` fields, then select `Generate`.

 #### Manually configuring GOESTuner